arpitbbhayani/obsidian-hackernews/README.md

  - Open the *Command Palette* (default: `ctrl` + `p`),
  - Search for *Open HackerNews* and run the command.
  - You will see that a new View appears in the right Sidebar of Obsidian.
+ - Drag and drop like any other pane and power-up your Obsidian.

 ## Manual Install